 - Make Woven Dolls such an adorable project and really one of the best ways of using up small pieces of yarn.. and a wonderful way to introduce different textures.. you can weave with yarn, string, pipe cleaners, ribbons.. etc a wonderful way to use up odds and ends and test your creativity

 - Paper Plate woven flowers – these have been super popular for a long time.
 Remember, the key to these is an uneven number of petals.. else the weaving doesn’t work!
 They make great wall decor once finished.. and you can easily change the colors of these flowers to turn them into sunflowers or a poppy on remembrance day

 Pom Pom Making for Kids – How do you make a pom pom step by step?

 Pom poms are so much fun and satisfying to make.
 They are perfect for those of you asking “what can I make with one ball of yarn?” as a little more yarn is required to make these.. but most pom pom projects only need one color ball of yarn!

 Pom pom crafts are of course a staple of ANY Yarn Craft for kids article.
 You can’t not have some pom poms in there.
 We have an extensive collection of pom pom crafts for you to explore and there are also a number of Pom Pom Making Techniques.. however, if we had to pick out our favourites, it would have to be:

-Similarly, there are so many great Pom Pom projects out there.
-But from Red Ted Art, these would be our most popular:
+Look no further… we have a lovely set of pom pom animals for you today.
+There are so many great Pom Pom projects out there.
+But from Red Ted Art, these would be our most popular pom pom craft ideas: